daberg/docker-files/README.md

 Run setup.sh and properly configure the generated .env file

 ### Running
-Hopefully just docker-compose -d and be happy
+Hopefully just docker-compose up -d and be happy